 Also, UTIs that spread can cause serious complications.
 While you may want to try ACV as a complementary therapy, talk to you doctor if you suspect you have a UTI.

 Dandruff is caused by several different things.
 One possible cause is a yeast-like fungus called Malassezia.
 Although most people have Malassezia on their scalp, it can cause dandruff in some people.

 There’s no research to support the use of ACV for dandruff, but it does have antifungal properties.
 It could potentially help kill off this dandruff-causing fungus.
 Dipping your scalp in an ACV bath might offer some dandruff relief.
 If that doesn’t work, here are some other home remedies to get rid of dandruff naturally.

 You skin has a naturally acidic barrier. has found that the more acidic skin is, the healthier it is.
 This is because the protective layer helps the skin retain moisture.

 Unfortunately, skin becomes less acidic when washed with soap and water.
 Using ACV instead of soap or soaking in an ACV bath may help skin retain its natural acidity.
 This may prevent dryness and damage.

 Athlete’s foot is caused by a fungal infection.
 Vinegar has long been used as a natural treatment for nail fungus.

-Today, research shows that apple cider vinegar has some antifungal properties.
+Today, shows that apple cider vinegar has some antifungal properties.
 Unfortunately, ACV has not yet been tested on tinea, the type of bacteria that causes athlete’s foot, jock itch, and ringworm.
 Try these other natural home remedies to relieve your symptoms.